Removing search results under a right to be forgotten

 - Hits: 8733

 Who can have search results removed under a right to be forgotten

 Adverse results from search engines can often have severe consequences, sometimes affecting you as an individual, sometimes affecting your family and at other times affecting your business.
-This will seem particularly unfair where the information presented by the search engine against your name or the name of your business is untrue, deceptive or very old.
+Having to live with adverse internet search results forevermore seems particularly unfair where the information presented by the search engine against your name or the name is untrue, deceptive or old.

-We say this as for many, this form is the only chance of ever being able to get rid of unwanted information on the internet.
-There might never be a second opportunity!
-Unfortunately too many of the right to be forgotten applications that come to us have been previously refused because the applicant did not realise they had to refer Google to the right law or because the application was clearly being misunderstood by Google, who if in doubt always say “no”.
-If the applicant is unsuccessful at this stage; they may request that Google reviews its decision; alternatively they may complain to the Information Commissioner’s Office or seek a court order requiring Google to filter search engine results, all of which are likely to involve incurring further costs.
+This is likely to save time, stress and costs.
 If you have already approached Google and it has refused to filter articles about you from search results, rest assured that we can still assist you with challenging the decision and achieving the right result.
-At least, take up our initial consultation offer.
+At least, you might wish to take up our initial consultation offer.
 We will tell you exactly how to approach Google and what information to include in your application to maximise your likelihood of success.